CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

 - **Stunned:** You are unable to act.
 - **Unconcious:** You are unable to act.
 This effect ends if you gain more than 0 HP.
 If your HP goes below the negative value of your HP maximum, you die.

-# Characters
+# Player Characters
-Characters are created by coming up with identities, selecting attributes, an origin, and power sets.
+Characters are created by coming up with identities, then selecting attributes, an origin, and power sets.
+See the following Powers section when you're ready to select your powers.

 ## Identities
 Your character will have separate mundane and superpowered identities.
 These connection of these identities are a closely guarded secret, in order to protect their family, friends, and themselves.
 Consider these details, including their Code Name, Real Name, either now or while you continue creating the rest of your character.